datamade/how-to/django/recaptcha.md

 3. Change the public and private keys you set in the [Configure the keys](#configure-the-keys) section.

 ## Add a production reCAPTCHA
-Get with a project lead to create a new, official reCAPTCHA for your app.
+Get with your project lead to create a new, official reCAPTCHA for your app.
 This one should be used for staging and production environments.

 1. Visit the admin dashboard: https://www.google.com/recaptcha/admin
 1. Create a new reCAPTCHA.
 Be sure to whitelist the proper domains.